 Factory workers in Britain have had protected working conditions since the introduction of the Factory Acts in 1803.
-However, even with health and safety, better training and modern machinery, accidents can still happen.
+Ideally, this reduces the number of accidents in factories.
+However, even with health and safety, better training and modern machinery, factory accidents can still happen.
 This can be due to human error or negligence.
-Regardless if you are a permanent or temporary employee or a visitor to the site, if you have had an accident, you may be able to claim.
+Regardless, if you are a permanent or temporary employee, or a visitor to the site, if you have had an accident, you may be able to claim factory accident compensation.

-We work with personal injury solicitors who have years of experience, and also understand the law around factory accidents.
+We work with factory injury solicitors who have years of experience, and understand the intricacies of factory injury law.
 They also appreciate the effect the injuries can have on you and your family.
-We handle claims on a No Win, No Fee* basis so you do not have to pay any legal costs upfront, or at all if you are unsuccessful. *conditions apply
+We handle factory accident claims on a No Win, No Fee* basis, so you do not have to pay any legal costs upfront or at all if you are unsuccessful. *conditions apply

 What is a Factory Accident Claim?

-There are many causes of factory accidents.
+There are many reasons that accidents in factories occur.
 Some of these include:

-- Insufficient training or equipment to lift objects safely.
+- Insufficient training or access to appropriate equipment to lift objects safely.
 This can lead to back, neck, and shoulder damage.

-- Injuries from forklift truck accidents.
-These can either be a vehicle hitting someone, a driver who is negligent or improperly trained, or because there is not a clear pedestrian path.
+- Forklift truck accidents.
+Factory accident claims of this kind can be made because of a vehicle hitting someone, a driver who is negligent or improperly trained, or the lack of a clear pedestrian path.
 Improper use and maintenance of the vehicle can also cause a forklift truck accident.

-- Slips, trips, and falls on slippery surfaces due to inadequate inspection and cleaning processes.
+- Slips, trips, and fall on slippery surfaces due to inadequate inspection and cleaning processes.

-- Employees who have had heavy machinery accidents.
-These can happen because of inadequate training or incorrect safety equipment, or because the machine is inadequately inspected and maintained.
+- Heavy machinery accidents.
+This type of factory injury can happen because of inadequate training/incorrect safety equipment or because of defective machinery if it’s inadequately inspected and maintained.

-Poor working conditions in factories can also cause a range of industrial diseases.
-Examples include; industrial deafness and Vibration White Finger.
+Accidents in factories often come about through poor working conditions, which can also cause a range of industrial diseases.
+Common factory accidents include industrial deafness and vibration white finger.

 Factory Accident Compensation Claims

-The Health and Safety Executive (HSE) states that more than 3,000 people have injuries in manufacturing accidents every year.
-Some of these are accidents where no one is to blame.
-For the others, however, The Compensation Experts can help by providing you with advice and referring you to an experienced lawyer.
+The Health and Safety Executive (HSE) states that more than 3,000 people experience a manufacturing or factory injury every year.
+While some of these factory accidents aren’t anyone’s fault, in instances where somebody else is to blame, The Compensation Experts can help by providing you with advice and referring you to an experienced lawyer.

-Your employer has a responsibility to protect you.
-This is clearly defined in six health and safety regulations.
-These are sometimes collectively known as the Six Pack, and include rules for:
+Your employer has a responsibility to protect you from factory injury.
+This is clearly defined in six health and safety regulations, collectively known as the Six Pack: